ForeverFancy/CS224n/README.md

 # CS224n

-A repo for assignments and projects for Stanford CS224n.
+A repo for assignments and projects of Stanford CS224n.